Kombai-alu-Sandokan/42-UTILITIES/README.md

 ---
-> Shared with usefull functions needed in 42 projects, mostly simple algorithms implemented at the 42 norm.
+> Shared repo with usefull functions needed in 42 projects, mostly simple algorithms implemented at the 42 norm.